kizniche/Mycodo/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

+Required:

+- Debian-based operating system
+- An active internet connection

+Recommended:

 -  `Raspberry Pi <https://www.raspberrypi.org>`__ single-board computer (any version: Zero, 1, 2, 3, or 4)
 -  `Raspberry Pi Operating System <https://www.raspberrypi.org/downloads/raspberry-pi-os/>`__ flashed to a micro SD card
--  An active internet connection

-Mycodo has been tested to work with Raspberry Pi OS Lite (2020-05-27), and also the Desktop version if using Mycodo version => 8.6.0.
+Mycodo has been tested to work with Raspberry Pi OS Lite and Desktop, both 32-bit and 64-bit.

 Install Command
 ~~~~~~~~~~~~~~~

-Once you have the Raspberry Pi booted into the Raspberry Pi OS with an internet connection, run the following command in a terminal to initiate the Mycodo install:
+Once you have the Raspberry Pi booted, log in and run the following command in a terminal to initiate the Mycodo install:

 .. code:: bash